 - Asphalt Shingles: These are among the most common roofing materials and can be found almost everywhere.
 They perform well during heavy storms and cold conditions, but hot and dry climates can cut their life down by up to 40%.
 Proper attic and soffit ventilation is key and will prevent cooking shingles

 - Metal: Metal roofing is very durable and lasts a long time with minimal maintenance.
 Many people are happy to pay the additional expense for metal roofing.

-- Rubber: Rubber roofing has become one of the primary go-to materials because it is a trusted source of protections for flat and low-pitched roofs.
+- Rubber: Rubber roofing has become one of the primary go-to materials in recent years.
+This is because it is a trusted source of protections for flat and low-pitched roofs.

 - Wood Shingles and Shakes: While providing a natural look, these materials do come with some natural weaknesses.
 Very sunny climates and very damp climates can increase maintenance costs due to cracked or rotted pieces.

 - Slate.
 They’re tough and especially good at keeping rain at bay.
 However, slate is heavy, expensive and can be broken easily.

 Is My Home and Roof in Good Condition?You want to get both an overall estimate of the condition of the roof as well as specific lists of existing problems or areas for future concern.
 A top home inspection tip for buyers is to ask about the roof as it currently is.
 Also, home buyers should get the inspector’s impression for how well it will stand up in the future.

 Inspections are a great way to identify damage that you can’t easily see from the ground.
 It'll also let you know about weaknesses that may not have been detected yet.
 If a roof is wearing down prematurely or is nearing the end of a warranty, you can get a good estimate of your future costs.